-The Hong Kong Chief Executive election of 2017 will pick the top official of Hong Kong for the fifth term.
-According to the National People's Congress Standing Committee's resolution in 2007, the election may be implemented by the method of universal suffrage.
-Pan-democratic lawmakers and pro-democracy activists in Hong Kong have protested strongly against an election framework passed by Beijing on August 31, 2014, saying it fails to reach international standards for a truly democratic and open election.
-They have vowed to veto it in the Legislative Council and organise a series of street protests known as Occupy Central.
+According to a National People's Congress Standing Committee resolution in 2007, Hong Kong's chief executive may be elected by universal suffrage.
+Pan-democratic lawmakers and pro-democracy activists in the city vehemently opposed an election framework passed by Beijing on August 31, 2014, arguing it failed to reach international standards for a truly democratic and open election.